Search

 Klaviyo also says campaigns of 30,000+ messages are a reason to consider a short code, which tells us the default setup is not built for the fastest possible delivery.
 That matters more at scale.

-Learning curve for SMS automation setup
+SMS automation setup complexity

 Recent reviews back that up.
 One G2 reviewer said, “Klaviyo can feel complex and overwhelming at first, especially when setting up advanced flows or managing large numbers of segments.”